wilsonj806/gridsome-crash-tut/docs/gridsome-syntax.md

 Where our Sidebar component is rendered first, then our Remark content gets slotted into our Sidebar.

 ## Prop injection
+NOTE: If you add a custom component to your markdown, YOU MUST ALSO SPEC "layout" WITH THE NESTED COMPONENT PROPERTY IN SUBSEQUENT MARKDOWN FILES.
+- this is as of @gridsome/vue-remark v0.1.9

 Props can be injected in a similar way but looks like so:
 ```md
 ---